 A person may take overland flow water that is not more than the volume necessary to satisfy the requirements of an environmental authority or development permit.
 A person may also interfere with the flow of water within a watercourse by impoundment as necessary to satisfy the requirements of an environmental authority.

-Please contact the Department of Natural Resources, Mines and Energy for further clarification whether the take or interference activities do not require an authorisation under the Water Act 2000.
+Please contact the your local business centre for further clarification whether the take or interference activities do not require an authorisation under the Water Act 2000.

 Mining, petroleum and gas activities

 Associated underground water

 The take of associated underground water for some activities may be regulated under other legislation such as the Mineral Resources Act 1989, the Petroleum Act 1923 or the Petroleum and Gas (Production and Safety) Act 2004.
 In these cases a water licence may not be required under the the Water Act, however may be subject to other reporting, monitoring and make good obligations.